 Second, at least 90% of the assets of the corporation or partnership must be "QOZ property."
-The 90% QOZ property test is based on the average of the percentage of QOZ property held in the QOF, measured on the last day of the first sixmonth period of the QOF's taxable year and on the last day of the QOF's taxable year.
-The Proposed Regulations clarify that if a QOF was formed in September 2018, the end of the first 6 month period (as well as the end of the first taxable year) would be on December 31, 2018, for a calendaryear entity.
+The 90% QOZ property test is based on the average of the percentage of QOZ property held in the QOF, measured on the last day of the first six-month period of the QOF's taxable year and on the last day of the QOF's taxable year.
+For purposes of the 90% test, the QOF may elect to disregard investments received in the preceding six months and held in cash, cash equivalents, or certain debt instruments.
+The Proposed Regulations clarify that if a QOF was formed in September 2018, the end of the first six-month period (as well as the end of the first taxable year) would be on December 31, 2018, for a calendar-year entity.
 A QOF must pay a penalty for each month that it fails to meet the 90% requirement unless the QOF can show reasonable cause for such failure.